gregsio/blockchain-developer-bootcamp-final-project/README.md

 # blockchain-developer-bootcamp-final-project

-# CROWDFUNDING
+# *CROWDFUNDING*

- Crowdfunding a given project or cause.
+## *Crowdfunding for a given project or cause.*

-### MVP
+## MVP

-1. Users visit the website and read about the project/cause raising funds.
+### 1. Users visit the website and read about the project/cause raising funds.

-2. The website displays: amount currently donated, minimum requirement for the project/cause to kick-off, an optimal target goal.
+### 2. The website displays: balance of funds donated, minimum funds required to kick-off the project/cause, an optimal target goal.

-     `function campaignstatus() public view;`
+* `function campaignstatus() public view return(uint campaignbalance, uint minfunds, uint targetgoal );`

-3. Users willing to participate in the crowdfunding click on the "Donate" button
+### 3. Users willing to participate in the crowdfunding click on the "Donate" button.

-4. Metamask authentication triggers and allow the user to send ETH to the contact address
+### 4. Metamask authentication triggers and allow the user to send ETH to the contact address.

-    `function deposit() public payable return(uint256 balance);`
+* `function deposit() public payable return(uint256 balance);`

-    `function withdrawfunds() owner return(bool status);`
+* `function withdrawfunds() owner return(bool status);`

-    `function refund() private return (bool status);`
+* `function refund(address donor) public owner);`

-    `modifier owner();`
+* `modifier owner();`

-5. Upon succesful transaction the balance updates on the website
+### 5. Upon succesful transaction the balance updates on the website

-    `event depositEvent(address donator, uint256 amount);`
+* `event depositEvent(address donator, uint256 amount);`

-### ADD-ONS
+## ADD-ONS

-0. Allow several fundraising campaigns.

-    `function createCampaign(uint256 viableMinimum, uint256 goal) public owner`

-1. Send NFT perks to every donor's wallet address

-2. If minimum requirement is not reached by end of fundraising campaign, funds are sent back to the donator
+### 1. Refund donors if the campaign minimum requirement is not reached by end of fundraising campaign,

+* Introduces a timebased dependency on the smart contract, which may introduce security weekness if based on block number or epoc.
+* What is the proper way of running a countdown counter?
+Oracle to check time?

+### 2. ERC-20 airdropped
+ * creating an second contract for generating the ERC-20
+ * cross contract communication to trigger sending ERC-20 tokens to the donors upon succesful call to `Deposit()`

-3. Donation matching up to 5k USD to offer a charity
+### 3. Donation matching up to 5k USD to offer a charity

-5. Donors Leaderboard
+### 4. Donors Leaderboard

-6. ERC-20 airdropped
+* one way is to keep a public map of all donors and funds sent.
+I'd be curious to see if by using the contract address we could fecth all transactions that sent Eth to the contract.
+Likely not the most efficient way though

+### 5. Allow several fundraising campaigns.

+ * `function createCampaign(uint256 viableMinimum, uint256 goal) public owner`
+ * Makes the frontend more complicated,
+ * Requires a map to keep track of funds for each campaigns

+### 6. Send NFT perks to every donor's wallet address